emissary-ingress/emissary/reference/mappings.md

 - `namespace` is the namespace in which the service is running.
 If not supplied, it defaults to the namespace in which Ambassador is running.
 When using a Consul resolver, `namespace` is not allowed.
 - `port` is the port to which a request should be sent.
 If not specified, it defaults to `80` when the scheme is `http` or `443` when the scheme is `https`.
 Note that the [resolver](/reference/core/resolvers) may return a port; if specified, the `port` value will override whatever is returned from the resolver.

+Note that while using `service.namespace.svc.cluster.local` may work for Kubernetes resolvers, the preferred syntax is `service.namespace`.

 ## Mapping Evaluation Order

 Ambassador sorts mappings such that those that are more highly constrained are evaluated before those less highly constrained.
 The prefix length, the request method and the constraint headers are all taken into account.